-11. Treasury Management Advisors
+10. Treasury Management Advisors

-11.1 The Council employs Arlingclose as treasury advisors.
+10.1 The Council employs Arlingclose as treasury advisors.
 Their performance has been good.
-The contract is due to be retendered in 2021.

-12. Leasing
+11. Leasing

-12.1 The Council owns some properties on lease but other than this we do not generally use leasing as a method of financing, preferring instead to use our cash balances.
+11.1 The Council owns some properties on lease but other than this we do not generally use leasing as a method of financing, preferring instead to use our cash balances.

-13. Financial and Legal Implications
+12. Financial and Legal Implications

-13.1 The proposals are in accordance with the Council's statutory duties under the Local Government Act 2003 and statutory guidance, and comply with the CIPFA Code of Practice on Treasury Management.
+12.1 The proposals are in accordance with the Council's statutory duties under the Local Government Act 2003 and statutory guidance, and comply with the CIPFA Code of Practice on Treasury Management.
 The strategy requires full Council approval.

-14. Background Papers
+13. Background Papers

-14.1 CIPFA - "Treasury Management in the Public Services, Code of Practice and Cross-Sectoral Guidance Notes 2017 Edition".
+13.1 CIPFA - "Treasury Management in the Public Services, Code of Practice and Cross-Sectoral Guidance Notes 2017 Edition".